davidseiler/stm8-temperature-controller/README.md

 # STM8S Temperature Controller for 3D Printer Enclosure

 ## Description
-This repository contains the source code for a STM8S temperature controller for maintaining a constant ambient temperature in an 3D printer enclosure.
-It developed for the sdcc targeting STM8S.
+This repository contains the source code for a STM8S temperature controller for maintaining a constant ambient temperature in a 3D printer enclosure.
+It is developed for the sdcc targeting STM8S.

 ## Part List